TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/kernel/dpl/DebugP.md

 \cond !SOC_AM62X
 ### Shared memory logging
-- The core on which the shared memory reader is enabled needs to run FreeRTOS since it needs task support.
 - The core on which the shared memory reader is enabled, the option to use shared memory writer is ignored.
 - When shared memory writer/reader is enabled, a shared memory section is used to write and read the strings for all the cores,
   - When SysCfg is used, the array representing this shared memory is generated in the file `ti_dpl_config.c`.